PaddlePaddle/community/MEMBERSHIP.md

 # Membership

-## SIG Membership
+## PaddlePaddle SIG Membership

 This document outlines the responsibilities of the contributor role in the organization.
-The project is subdivided into sub projects according to sig.
+The project is subdivided into sub projects according to PPSIG.
 Most roles are bound to these subprojects.

-Here we provide some baseline of roles' responsibilities and requirements, it varies from sig to sig.
+Here we provide some baseline of roles' responsibilities and requirements, it varies from PPSIG to PPSIG.

 | Roles | Responsibilities | Requirements |
 | -----| ---------------- | ------------ |